AsAdityaSonu/Parking-Scan/README.md

 Vision-based systems analyze parking occupancy using images captured by cameras monitoring parking lots.
 Developing these systems poses challenges such as handling various viewpoints, weather conditions, and object occlusions.
 Additionally, manual labeling of parking slot locations in images is required, which is sensitive to changes in camera angles, replacements, or maintenance.

 This project introduces an algorithm for Automatic Parking Slot Detection and Occupancy Classification (APSD-OC) based solely on input images.
 The approach involves:

 1. Detecting vehicles in a series of parking lot images and applying clustering in a bird's eye view to identify parking slots.
-2. Classifying each detected parking slot as occupied or vacant using a specifically trained ResNet34 deep classifier.
+2. Classifying each detected parking slot as occupied or vacant using a YOLO-based model for both object detection and classification.

 The 2-step approach is extensively evaluated on publicly available datasets (PKLot and CNRPark+EXT), demonstrating high efficiency in parking slot detection and a notable degree of robustness against illegal parking or passing vehicles.
-The trained classifier achieves high accuracy in parking slot occupancy classification.
+The trained YOLO model achieves high accuracy in parking slot occupancy classification.

 ## About Us